Buildings and Campus

 Lake Erie College offers several spots on campus for students to socialize, study and lead a fulfilling life on campus.
 Each building plays its own unique part in enriching the campus community.

-James F. Lincoln Library Location
+James F. Lincoln Learning Commons

 Ritchie Athletic Training Center